ChuckBland/Music-Display-Head-Node/README.md

 ##Software
 The software was written using the Arduino IDE and uses these libraries:
-1. esp_now
+1. esp_now - included in ESP32 core
-2. WiFi
+2. WiFi - included in ESP32 core
-3. Preferences
+3. Preferences - included in ESP32 core
-4. Taskscheduler
+4. Taskscheduler by Anatoli Arkhipenko (in Arduino IDE)
-5. LiquirCrystal_I2C
+5. LiquirCrystal_I2C by Marco Schwartz (in Arduino IDE)
-6. IRSmallDecoder
+6. IRSmallDecoder by Luis Carvahalho (in ARduino IDE)

 Data packets are sent using the ESP-NOW protocol at around a 50 mS update rate.